 The chunky hunk of a dining table sits right next to the kitchen.
 So you can stew and simmer without losing the social touch.
 There’s space for 16 here, or you might prefer to set the table on the terrace and eat beneath the big Cotswold sky with a soundtrack of starlings and finches and the steady, inviting thrum of the hot tub.

 If you don’t fancy doing the heavy lifting yourself, let us take the weight off your shoulders with a range of highly recommended chefs.
 Book a one-off celebration or put your feet up and let us do the lot.
-Alternatively, leave it all to Nick Deverill-Smith at The Churchill Arms and his Burford chicken breast or sea trout with Cornish mussels.
+Alternatively, leave it all to the kitchen at The Ebrington Arms for locally sourced goats curd and beetroot or roasted halibut.

 Elsewhere in Chipping Campden, go Greek at Michael’s Mediterranean, with a range of mezze dishes, to fresh fish and seafood to renowned ‘marathona’ fillet steaks.
 Knock seven bells out of the delicious hearty, homemade meals at the Eight Bells Inn.
 Or head to Cheltenham to Michelin-starred dining at Le Champignon Sauvage.